lk-code/htmlc/README.md

 `htmlc compile [...] [-s --style {path/to/main.scss}]`

-Optionally, a relative path to the style entry file can be specified with -s or -style.
+Optionally, a relative path to the style entry file can be specified with -s or -style. the path to the style file must be specified relative to the /src directory. the relative path to the final css-file is written to the @StylePath-tags.

 ### watch